input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/contest_delegation.md

 real and detrimental result in the Delegation choice.
 Therefore, for a Delegation to be valid, it *MUST* point to the latest Nomination for a Representative.

+Publishing a newer version of the Nomination Document to a specific contest will invalidate all pre-existing delegations, and all voters will need to re-delegate to affirm the delegates latest nomination.

+A Voter may withdraw their Delegation by revoking all delegation documents.
+[`revocations`](../metadata.md#revocations) must be set to `true` to withdraw a delegation, OR a later contest delegation may change the delegated representative without first revoking the prior delegation, as only the latest delegation is considered.

 ### Business Logic